-The small-town feel of Bentonville belies the corporate energy of the international headquarters of Wal-Mart’s Stores Inc. located near the heart of the city.
+The small-town feel of Bentonville, Arkansas belies the corporate energy of the international headquarters of Wal-Mart Stores Inc. located near the heart of the city.

-The City of Bentonville was established in 1837 with a population of 30 and incorporated in 1873 with a population of 500.
+The City of Bentonville, AR was established in 1837 with a population of 30 and incorporated in 1873 with a population of 500.
 Today, Bentonville is home to about 34,000 people and is visited by hundreds of vendors to Wal-Mart, which was founded by Sam Walton.

 Established in 1836 as the first county seat in the state of Arkansas, Bentonville has maintained the historic character of the town.
 Within the city limits, there are 72 historical buildings and homes, including the 1875 Peel House Mansion and Historical Gardens.
 Within Benton County, there are 140 Civil War sites.

 The Walton family has had a substantial impact on this town.
 Founded by Alice Walton on 100 acres of land donated from the Walton Family, Crystal Bridges Museum of American Art opened Nov.
 11, 2011.
 The museum is a premier art institution dedicated to American art and artists, learning and community gatherings.
-The main pavilions house a permanent collection of American art masterworks from the colonial era to modern day, and touring collections from national art institutions.
+The main pavilions house a permanent collection of American art masterworks from the colonial era to modern day, and a number of touring collections from national art institutions.
 Visitors enjoy the collection within the state-of-the-art galleries and throughout the surrounding park.
 A dynamic temporary exhibitions program complements the holdings of the permanent collection and exemplify the diversity of American artists.
 The museum takes its name from a natural spring on the museum’s wooded site as well as the unique glass-and-wood building design created by world-renowned architect Moshe Safdie.
 An innovative building design – reflective of its forested creek-side home and linked by landscaped trails and paths connecting area neighborhoods – captures the interplay of nature, art and culture in the region.
 The museum property and grounds are within walking distance of the Bentonville town square.
 A rare Frank Lloyd Wright structure, the Bachman Wilson House originally in New Jersey, is being added to the property overlooking Crystal Spring.
 After being dismantled it will be reconstructed in Bentonville.

 Great shopping and dining venues line the downtown area, where festivals and events also take place.
 The 21C Museum Hotel located downtown is not only an upscale contemporary place for lodging and dining, but also contains a modern art museum and gallery, adding a layer of culture you don’t find at many other hotels.
 Bentonville, AR is now a prime destination not only for the business traveler, but the leisure traveler as well.

 The Museum of Native American Artifacts features artifacts from the private collection of founder David Bogle along with 47 items from the former University of Arkansas Museum.
 Nine rare pots in the shapes of a head or body are among the pieces on display.
 The 5,000-square-foot space is west of the downtown.

-Mountain bikers are drawn to the 20-plus-mile Slaughter Pen Mountain Bike Trail containing more than 20 miles of the finest single track designed by two of the premier trail builders in the country: IMBA and Progressive Trail Design.
+Mountain bikers are drawn to the 20-plus-mile Slaughter Pen Mountain Bike Trail containing more than 20 miles of the finest single track designed and built by two of the premier trail builders in the country: IMBA and Progressive Trail Design.
 The best-in-class free ride park and 16 skinny Northshore log rides make for one of the best mountain bike destinations around and the ultimate bike vacation.
 View a Bentonville, Arkansas bike map and find more information at Bike Bentonville.
 Bentonville received designation by IMBA as a 2014 Ride Center (silver level).

 Bentonville is situated in the Ozark Mountain region near lakes, state parks, and numerous outdoor opportunities.
 Water sports and camping are popular at nearby Beaver Lake.
 There's a combination of five more public and private golf courses in Benton County for residents and visitors to enjoy.

 In the northwest corner of the state, Bentonville is adjacent to Rogers and Bella Vista, and is 30 miles from Fayetteville.
 It is five miles from Pea Ridge National Military Park, 19 miles from Hobbs State Park-Conservation Area, and 38 miles from Eureka Springs.